 At which point follow the instructions on the Withings App to detect and install the cuff

-After installed the unit self calibrates, after which it is ready to be used.
+After being installed, the unit self-calibrates, following which it is ready to be used.

 As long as your phone is switched on, pressing the unit power button will actually open the Withings app to the reads screen, which is really very handy.